 What is Your Teaching Style?
 5 Effective Teaching Methods for Your Classroom

-The following list of teaching styles highlights the five main strategies teachers use in the classroom, as well as the benefits and potential pitfalls of each respective teaching method.
+These teaching styles highlight the five main strategies teachers use in the classroom, as well as the benefits and potential pitfalls of each.

 The authority model is teacher-centered and frequently entails lengthy lecture sessions or one-way presentations.
 Students are expected to take notes or absorb information.

 - Pros: This style is acceptable for certain higher-education disciplines and auditorium settings with large groups of students.
-The pure lecture style is most suitable for subjects like history that necessitate memorization of key facts, dates, names, etc.
+The pure lecture style is most suitable for subjects like history, which necessitate memorization of key facts, dates, names, etc.

-- Cons: It is a questionable model for teaching children because there is little or no interaction with the teacher.
+- Cons: It’s a questionable model for teaching children because there is little or no interaction with the teacher.
+Plus it can get a little snooze-y.
+That’s why it’s a better approach for older, more mature students.

-The demonstrator retains the formal authority role while allowing teachers to demonstrate their expertise by showing students what they need to know.
+The demonstrator retains the formal authority role by showing students what they need to know.
+The demonstrator is a lot like the lecturer, but their lessons include multimedia presentations, activities, and demonstrations.
+(Think: Math.
+Science.
+Music.)

-- Pros: This style gives teachers opportunities to incorporate a variety of formats including lectures, multimedia presentations and demonstrations.
+- Pros: This style gives teachers opportunities to incorporate a variety of formats including lectures and multimedia presentations.

 Facilitators promote self-learning and help students develop critical thinking skills and retain knowledge that leads to self-actualization.